BaljinderSmagh/SQL-LeetCode-Questions/README.md

       * DATA_PART('month',date),will provide only number of month present in the date.
       * DATA_PART('year',date),will provide only number of year present in the date.
       * DATA_PART('dow',date),will provide only number of  day in the week present in the date.
+   * CASE STATEMENT is used in select Clause.
+It has the following components WHEN,THEN,END, AND ELSE(OPTIONAL).
+You can include as many when statemenst you want to include.
+      * CASE WHEN COL1>100 THEN 'HIGH'
+        ELSE 'LOW'
+        END AS RANK

 # JOINS In SQL
    * Inner Join: It creates new table(not physical) by Pulling the rows that have matching values in two or more tables.
    * Left Join or Left Outer Join: To pull those rows present in both tables based on matching condition and all the rows from left table.